dannyhlee/training-code/review-answers.md

 #### What is a generic?
   - the phrase "compile time type safety" is useful in this answer
+  Generics is the same as templating.
+Essentially you can write a function or object that treats any class you give it the exact same way.
+For example, List[T].
+It doesn't matter which data type or class you give it, the List just knows that it needs to keep track of some number of some class.
+(Rheomyr)

 #### What is an Option?